unmrds/all-of-us/aou_tutorial-python.md

 1. Welcome to your Jupyter Notebook!
 The default name will be something like *Untitled.ipynb*.
 You can change this by clicking on the title in the top left of the window.
-1. New notebooks run Python 3 by default.
-To change this, if you wanted to use R for example, select **Runtime -> Change runtime type**.
-A window will open with some runtime options.
-If you want to use the R language (this workshop focuses on Python), under the **Runtime type** menu, select **R**.

-Keep the default value for the hardware accelerator.
-Click **Save** to update.
+New notebooks run Python 3 by default.

 >
 > #### Tip: Getting back to your notebook